IDMX225/about-me-CarlosLondo-1/README.md

 Netlify Status
 📄 Project Description

 Welcome to my About Me project, created as part of my Web Development 1 course.
-This project has been a step-by-step journey where I’ve used HTML, CSS, and responsive design techniques to showcase my skills and personal interests through a personalized webpage.
-Every section of this site has been crafted by hand to reflect who I am — from coding to music to cats!
+This project has been a step-by-step journey where I’ve used HTML, CSS, and responsive design to show my skills and personal interests through a personalized webpage.
+Every section of this site has been made by hand to reflect who I am from coding to music to cats!

 Over the past few weeks, I’ve learned and applied a variety of front-end development skills including: